-The governing equation for overland flow is given in Appendix B (Equation B.1) using $R{rchg}$ to represent the source term per unit area.
+The governing equation for overland flow is given in Appendix B (Equation B.1) using R{rchg} to represent the source term per unit area.
 This source term is not correctly represented by Equation B.2, which should be changed to where f is the infiltration rate.
-There are several statements in Appendix B that are not correct.
-Specifically, statements indicating that the continuity and momentum equations can be combined to produce a momentum equation, and that the momentum equation can be integrated along a streamline to yield the energy equation are not correct.